Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 Developing the skill of networking comes down a lot to psychology and understanding people and how they work.
 If you want to go deeper into HOW to network, I go into it in The Remote Career Accelerator and my 1:1 Remote Career Coaching.

-Listen, I hate to be the one to tell you but gone are the days when you could send out a generic resume to a dozen companies and expect a call back.
+Listen, I hate to be the one to tell you, but gone are the days when you could send out a generic resume to a dozen companies and expect a call back.
 Today, employers want to see that you’ve done your homework and that you’re truly invested in the position you’re applying for.
 With hundreds of applicants for each role, low-effort applications simply won’t make the cut.

 What does this mean?